 The Helsinki Frame

 The University of Helsinki runs an internationally recognised programme on the Ethics of AI.
 It covers the expected ground: bias, fairness, transparency, accountability.
-But it also covers something that gets less attention: AI as a tool for human flourishing.
+It also covers something that gets less attention: AI as a tool for human flourishing.

 That phrase stopped me when I first encountered it.
 Human flourishing.
 Not human replacement.
 Not human surveillance.
 Flourishing.

 I mentioned the Helsinki programme to the team during the session.
-It is an internationally recognised certification, and we’re pursuing it as a team.
+We are pursuing it as a group.
 Not because a client demanded it.
 Because the framework aligns with how we already think about this work.

 Ethics as a starting position, not an afterthought.
 Classification as the first step, not the last.
 Governance as something that enables speed, not something that slows it down.

 Very few companies in South Africa take this specific step: signing a commercial contract with an AI provider that includes data processing guarantees, zero-training clauses, and audit rights.
-It is part of our commercial advantage and also brings compliant value to governed environments.
+It is part of our commercial advantage and it brings real value to clients operating in governed environments.

 The Numbers Behind the Words

 Words are easy.
-Here’s what sits behind ours.
+Here is what sits behind ours.

 Automated testing and security metrics that back the commitment